Sékou Koné: International career

+Koné has played youth international football for Mali at under-17, under-20 and under-23 levels.

+He played for Mali at the 2023 U-17 Africa Cup of Nations, where his performances helped Mali to a fourth-place finish, as well as earning Koné a place in the team of the tournament.
+He then appeared at the 2023 FIFA U-17 World Cup, at which Mali finished third thanks to a 3–0 win over Argentina in the third-place play-off.

+On 18 November 2025, Kone scored two goals for the Mali under-23 team in a friendly match against Indonesia, in a 2–2 draw.

 Style of play

 Koné mainly plays as a defensive midfielder and is known for his ball-winning skills and stamina, which allow him to track back and disrupt opposition play, but he is also capable of getting involved in attacking moves.

-His style of play has been compared to that of former Manchester City and Ivory Coast midfielder Yaya Touré by the African media due to his explosive and energetic displays.
+His style of play has been compared to that of former Manchester City and Ivory Coast midfielder Yaya Touré by the African media, due to his explosive and energetic displays.